Bovier History, Family Crest & Coats of Arms

 Early Notables of the Bovier family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Bovier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bovier Notables in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bovier arrived in North America very early: